Dinoflagellate: Transport

 Dinoflagellate theca can sink rapidly to the seafloor in marine snow.

 Life cycle

 Introduction

 Dinoflagellates have a haplontic life cycle, with the possible exception of Noctiluca and its relatives.

-The life cycle usually involves asexual reproduction by means of mitosis, either through desmoschisis or eleuteroschisis.
+The life cycle usually involves asexual reproduction by means of mitosis, either through desmoschisis or eleutheroschisis.
 More complex life cycles occur, more particularly with parasitic dinoflagellates.
 Sexual reproduction also occurs, though this mode of reproduction is only known in a small percentage of dinoflagellates.
 This takes place by fusion of two individuals to form a zygote, which may remain mobile in typical dinoflagellate fashion and is then called a planozygote.
 This zygote may later form a resting stage or hypnozygote, which is called a dinoflagellate cyst or dinocyst.
 After (or before) germination of the cyst, the hatchling undergoes meiosis to produce new haploid cells.
 Dinoflagellates appear to be capable of carrying out several DNA repair processes that can deal with different types of DNA damage.